Shanice Parker: Background

 Born in Yangebup, Western Australia, Parker grew up playing rugby league for the Willagee Bears.
 She stopped playing league when she was 12 and began playing rugby union when she was 15.
 Her mother, Danielle, represented Australia at the 2000 Women's Rugby League World Cup.

 Playing career

 Rugby union

 In 2015, Parker represented Australia at the 2015 Commonwealth Youth Games.
 In 2016, she was contracted to the Australian sevens team.

 In 2018, she moved to Sydney and joined the NSW Waratahs Super W team, winning Grand Finals with the team in 2018 and 2019.
-In 2019, she represented Australia.
+In 2019, she made her international debut for Australia.

 Rugby league

 In 2018, Parker returned to rugby league, joining the North Sydney Bears NSWRL Women's Premiership team.

 In May 2019, she represented NSW City at the Women's National Championships.
 In June 2019, she joined the Sydney Roosters NRL Women's Premiership team.
 In Round 3 of the 2019 NRL Women's season, she made her debut for the Roosters in their 16–24 loss to the St George Illawarra Dragons.